scala/scala3/docs/docs/usage/scaladoc/settings.md

 ##### -snippet-compiler

-Snippet compiler arguments provide a way to configure snippet checking.
+Snippet compiler arguments provide a way to configure snippet type checking.

 This setting accepts a list of arguments in the format: args := arg{,arg}
 arg := [path=]flag
-where the path is a prefix of source paths to members to which argument should be set.
+where `path` is a prefix of the path to source files where snippets are located and `flag` is the mode in which snippets will be type checked.

 If the path is not present, the argument will be used as the default for all unmatched paths.